tommika/tommika/README.md

 &emsp; **I am a lifetime learner that loves to hack!**<br>

-This need to learn (and hack) fuels my professional success.
+This need to learn fuels my professional success.
 But more importantly, it drives me to pursue personal projects and explore technology and skills that are not immediately required for my day job.